paulch42/lean-spec/md/lib/Util.md

   emptyCollection := ⟨∅, rfl⟩
 ```

-many of the functions are `Map` versions of the corresponding `AssocList` functions.
+Many of the functions are `Map` versions of the corresponding `AssocList` functions.

 Question: could some of these definitions be avoided through coercion?